sumanthduggina/Thunderbird-Spam-Detection/README.md

 # 🛡️ AI-Powered Real-Time Phishing Detection for Thunderbird

-A capstone project designed to enhance email security by detecting phishing attacks in real-time using a custom Thunderbird extension integrated with machine learning models.
+A project designed to enhance email security by detecting phishing attacks in real-time using a custom Thunderbird extension integrated with machine learning models.

 ---